High wind watch remains in effect for Sunday in Pittsburgh area

 “There will be about a third of an inch through Sunday, mainly in the morning,” he said.
 “Not too bad.
 We’re not expecting any real rises in the rivers with this system.”

-Sunday’s high temperature is forecast to reach 55 degrees before falling into the 30s next week.
+Sunday’s high temperature is forecast to reach 55 degrees.
 There is a chance of a mixture of rain and snow starting Wednesday evening.

 Dillon Carr is a Tribune-Review staff writer.
 You can contact Dillon at 724-850-1298, dcarr@tribweb.com or via Twitter .